That's the Way I've Always Heard It Should Be

 "That's the Way I've Always Heard It Should Be" is a song performed by Carly Simon, and the lead single as well as the opening track from her self-titled debut album Carly Simon (1971).
 Her friend and frequent collaborator Jacob Brackman wrote the lyrics and Simon wrote the music.
 The song reached peak positions of No. 10 on the Billboard Hot 100 chart and No. 6 on the Billboard Adult Contemporary chart.
 The song also earned Simon a nomination for Best Female Pop Vocal Performance at the 14th Annual Grammy Awards in 1972, where she also won Best New Artist.

 Background

+"...then I did [the music for] a television show for NBC called Who Killed Lake Erie', and for that I wrote the melody that turned out to be 'That’s The Way I’ve Always Heard It Should Be'."

 It is an art song with a semiclassical melody in the style of Gabriel Fauré.
 Elektra staffers were worried that the song was too emotionally complex to be released as Simon's first single, with subject matter that includes "the parents' bad marriage; the friends' unhappy lives; the boyfriend's enthusiasm for marriage but controlling nature; the woman's initial resistance and ultimate capitulation."

 Simon was quoted as saying, "When I first wrote it I thought it was an unusual thing for people to break up, and now all my friends are divorced."